015a 9 months ago

 (He completely misunderstands Graeber and Wengrow but his enthusiasm for their work is underrated)

-• gradschoolfail 6 hours ago
+• gradschoolfail 9 months ago

 What do you make of the contrapuntal story Rainmaker?
 Is it more than a story of Sith masters amd apprentices?